-We have recently completed a complete refurbishment and redevelopment of our church and hall complex featuring a new entrance lobby linking the Church and Hall, new toilet facilities, ramp access to the Church, refurbishment of the Hall and Meeting rooms, and kitchen facilities in the church foyer area.
+In June 2018 we completed a major refurbishment and redevelopment of our church and hall complex featuring a new entrance lobby linking the Church and Hall, new toilet facilities, ramp access to the Church, refurbishment of the Hall and Meeting rooms, and kitchen facilities in the church foyer area.
 Click here to see our brochure for more information.

 Leaside Church is a joint Methodist and United Reformed Church.
 We share our minister with our sister church, Roydon United Reformed.